-Every year, hundreds of CSE friends and alumni choose to support the CSE Annual Fund at levels between tens of dollars and thousands of dollars.
-These annual gifts - which are expended rather than placed into endowments - support all of CSE's priority areas.
-They may provide:
+Every year, hundreds of friends and alumni choose to support the Annual Fund at levels between tens of dollars and thousands of dollars.
+These annual gifts support all of our priority areas.
+As examples, they may provide:

-- undergraduate scholarships that make a UW CSE education accessible to top students regardless of means
+- Undergraduate scholarships that make an Allen School education accessible to promising students regardless of means

-Endowments are important because they provide a permanent, stable source of funding.
-Annual gifts are important because they are flexible, and they have immediate impact - even greater impact if matched by an employer!
+Annual gifts are important because they are flexible, and they can have immediate impact - even greater impact if matched by an employer!

 Your gift - at any level - is vital because it immediately addresses our areas of greatest need.

-Profile: Annual giving supports Computer Science & Engineering "Capstone Design Courses"
+Profile: Annual giving supports Allen School "Capstone Design Courses"

-In several recent years, CSE alumnus Rob Short and his wife Emer Dooley have provided CSE Annual Fund gifts that the Chair has used to support Professor Gaetano Borriello's Capstone Design Course in embedded systems.
-Rob and Emer's generosity has made it possible to acquire advanced hardware components for specific projects, enabling students to tackle projects of a sophistication that simply would not be possible without private support.
+Alumnus Rob Short and his wife, Emer Dooley, have provided Annual Fund gifts that the chair used to support Professor Gaetano Borriello's Capstone Design Course in embedded systems.
+Rob and Emer's generosity made it possible to acquire advanced hardware components for specific projects, enabling students to tackle projects of a sophistication that simply would not be possible without private support.
 The W.T.
-Baxter Computer Engineering Laboratory in the Allen Center provides a wonderful new home for this activity, making support such as Rob's and Emer's even more important.
+Baxter Computer Engineering Laboratory in the Allen Center provides a wonderful home for this activity, making support such as Rob's and Emer's even more important.